Alston, Cumbria: Climate

 This town has a cool and relatively rainy oceanic climate (Cfb, according to the Köppen climate classification), with mild summers and chilly winters, with snowfalls.
 It is one of the coldest and snowiest inhabited places in England.

 There are some ski-tows on the northwest slopes of Burnhope Seat, a hill situated 4 mi away from Alston.
 This forms the Yad Moss ski facility, which has been upgraded by Sport England.

 Alston holds the record for the lowest temperature reported in Cumbria.
 The temperature fell to -22.8 C on 17 January 1881.
 Additionally, the town also holds the record for the lowest temperature ever reported on 7 March in the United Kingdom, at -18.9 C in 1886.
 This was also the coldest temperature reported anywhere in the United Kingdom in 1886.
 The town also reported the coldest temperature in the UK in 1883, at -15.1 C on 15 March of that year.
 Furthermore, Alston also holds the record for highest temperature reported in the UK on 8 November, at 19.1 C in 1881.

 There is no official Met Office weather station in Alston; the nearest and most appropriate station is approximately 27 kilometers (16.8 miles) away, near Warcop.
-In reality, the climate of Alston is likely to be slightly cooler and slightly wetter than the values in the table below imply, being approximately 70m (230ft) higher in elevation above mean sea level.
+In reality, the climate of Alston is likely to be slightly cooler and slightly wetter than the values in the table below imply, being approximately 70 m (230 ft) higher in elevation above mean sea level.